Clinical-Genomics-Lund/nextflow_wgs/newdocs/running_the_pipeline.md

     --csv path/to/input.csv
 ```

-Note that the difference between single dash arguments (`-profile`) and double dash arguments (`--csv`) is that single-dashed arguments are provided directly to Nextflow while double-dashed arguments are provided as params to the script itself, which overrides any options specified in the `nextflow.config` file.
+Note the difference between single dash arguments (`-profile`) and double dash arguments (`--csv`).
+Single-dashed arguments are provided directly to Nextflow while double-dashed arguments are provided as params to the workflow itself.
+These overrides any params specified in the `nextflow.config` file.

 Additional useful arguments:

 * `-resume` If possible, continue a previous run and only rerun required steps.
-* `-w` To control the location of the work folder (default is the same folder as `main.nf`)
+* `-w` Specify the location of the work folder (default is in the same folder as `main.nf`)

 ### Running as a batch script

-Note that if you are running jobs on Hopper in CMD, Lund, then the recommended way to execute jobs is using the `start_nextflow_analysis.pl` script.
+Note that if you are running jobs on Hopper in CMD, Lund, production jobs should be started using the `start_nextflow_analysis.pl` script.

-Otherwise you will typically execute this using SLURM.
+Otherwise, if working on a computational cluster, the jobs will typically be executed using SLURM.
 A minimal example of a SLURM run script is shown below.
-Assuming it is named `jobfile.run`, then it can be executed by running `sbatch jobfile.run`.

 ```
 # SBATCH --job-name=job_name